MrYo531/music-bot/README.md

 A song that has already been downloaded will be played right away instead of waiting to downloading it again.

-Can update the command prefix.
+Can update the command prefix (saved to config file).

+Can add, remove, or reset command abbreviations (saved to config file).

 Here is a list of what still needs to be implemented and improved:

 * Search for music using SC
-* fast forward / rewind command, help command
+* Fast forward and rewind command
-* Register new command prefix (save and load to config file)
-* Register new command abbreviations (save and load to config file)
 * Test that it works on multiple servers simultaneously
-* Download music faster or find a way to stream it directly (this has been difficult to figure out)
+* Download music faster?
+Try running on cloud server with fast internet
 * Support on Linux/Mac OS (reconfirm installation instructions are accurate)

 ## Commands